Threadstone-Wiki/Threadstone-Wiki/pages/chunk/async-chunk-loading.md

 As explained in the section on [slowing down stained glass threads](#slowing-down-stained-glass-threads), all the stained glass threads will wait at the beacons, until the main thread has finished the player phase.
 So at the end of the player phase, all the 1000 stained glass threads will still be alive, even though the player phase with all its instantfalling dragon eggs took a really long time.

+All except one of the stained glass threads are started in an irrelevant chunk we do not care about.
+Only one of the stained glass threads gets started in the glass chunk that we want to asyncly reload.

-After the player phase, the stained glass threads manage to slow down each other so much that an async regular load becomes possible.
+After the player phase, the 999 stained glass threads in the irrelevant chunk manage to stop the one thread in the glass chunk in front of the `synchronized` block in the `submit` code for such a long time, that the main thread can unload the glass chunk.
+Once the one thread in the glass chunk finally gets past the `synchronized` block, it does a `getBlockState` call and regularly reloads the glass chunk.

 # Miscellaneous

-# Preventing crashes during async chunk load
+## Preventing crashes during async chunk load

 When a chunk is loaded on an async thread, then the async thread will load in all the entities and tile entities that exist in that chunk.
 If the main thread starts processing entities or tile entities while the async thread is loading in entities or tile entities, then this can crash the game in a `ConcurrentModificationException`.